-A Guide to BCBS Insurance Plans for Senior Care Coverage
+A Guide to BCBS Insurance Plans for Senior Care Coverage in 2024

 SeniorLiving.org is compensated when you click on the provider links listed on this page.
 This compensation does not impact our ratings or reviews.
+Read our Editorial Guidelines here to learn more about our review process and to learn more about how we are compensated.

 Blue Cross Blue Shield (BCBS) has been providing health insurance to Americans for more than 80 years.
-It is one of the largest and most trusted insurance providers among people of all ages.
+It is one of the largest and most trusted insurance carriers among people of all ages.
 Today, approximately 1 in 3 Americans has coverage through Blue Cross Blue Shield,1 and a large percentage is over the age of 60.

 In this article, we will cover BCBS insurance plans available to seniors and help you determine if a BCBS health insurance plan is the best choice for you.